-We offer a low cost economy shipping option.
-For small orders (typically under about $35) this does not include tracking.
-For larger orders over $35 we will automatically upgrade your shipping to include tracking at no additional cost.
+We offer a low cost economy shipping option which does not include a tracking number.
 USPS has not been super timely lately, so you can expect shipping to take around a week with economy shipping.

 We also offer expedited shipping which typically takes around 3 business days to deliver.